aeon-toolkit/aeon/docs/source/get_involved/governance.rst

 Only core developers are eligible for appointment as CC members.
 Non-core-developers can be nominated, but this must be accompanied by a nomination for core developer.
-CC member can only be a person that it not member of CoC Committee, this is due to separation of power.
+CC member can only be a person that it not member of CoC Committee.

 .. _appointment-3: